Make-School-Courses/DS-1.1-Data-Analysis/Lessons/HypothesisTesting.md

-## Lesson Name
+## Hypothesis Testing & Acceptable Error

 ### Topics
-- Topic 1
+- What is null hypothesis and why it is important?
-- Topic 2
+- Null hypothesis  by example
-  - Subtopic 2A
+  - Real life examples
-  - Subtopic 2B
+  - Industrial examples
-- Topic 3
+- Procedures to calculate z-score in order to accept or reject null hypothesis

 ### Learning Objectives (Competencies)
 By the end of this lesson, students will be able to:
-1. Identify concepts
+1. Identify when and how apply null Hypothesis
-2. Define vocabulary
+2. What are the metrics we need in order to statistically accept or reject null
-3. Apply techniques
+3. How and when use Z test or T test
-4. Utilize skills
+4. Whether or not two samples are different

 ### Activities
 - Start with why - to motivate topics (5 min)